 I wondered where he had been during his lifetime.
 I wondered what horrors he had seen.

-"We will have to sleep on the ground.
-I can't create mattresses and pillows.
-All we have is rocks and dirt."
-He looked up at me.
+He continued.
+"But we will have to sleep on the ground.
+I can't create mattresses and pillows."
+He blushed.
 "I'm sorry that I can't give such a beautiful woman more than that."

 I was overjoyed to be in this place, no matter what we were doing or where we had to sleep.
 The ground was inviting compared to where I had come from.